-Homemade Lye soap is one of the great soap recipes; it’s fantastic for people with sensitive skin and is an excellent cleanser for people suffering with acne.
+Homemade Lye soap is one of the great soap recipes, fantastic for people with sensitive skin and it’s an excellent cleanser for people suffering from acne.

 Making Homemade Lye Soap

 Use the Cold Process Method shown below with one of these three recipes.
-Each will give you brilliant white soap that’s great on its own, but also perfect for adding simple colors and toppings to.
+Each will give you brilliant white soap that’s great on its own, but also perfect for adding simple colors and toppings.